Hierarchical Attention-based Age Estimation and Bias Estimation: Hierarchical attention-based age estimation

-We propose a novel augmentation and attention-based image embedding to compute an image embedding that is robust to appearance variations, as shown in Fig. \ref{fig:encoder}.
-For that, each input image $\mathbf{x}$ is augmented $K$ times to create the set of augmented images $\{\mathbf{x} \boldsymbol{_{i}}\}_{1}^{K}\in \mathbb{R} ^{224\times 224}$.
-The image augmentations that are used, follow previous works and are detailed in Section \ref{subsec:Implementation Details}.
-We also experimented in learning the augmentations using RandAugment \cite {Randaugment}, but this did not improve the accuracy.
-Each of these image augmentation $\mathbf{x}\boldsymbol{_{k}}\in \{\mathbf{x}\boldsymbol{_{k}} \}_{1}^{K}$ is embedded by a CNN backbone.
-Any CNN can be used, and we evaluated multiple backbones, as detailed in Section \ref{sec:Experiments}, to compare against contemporary schemes in which they were used.
-The set of embeddings $\{\boldsymbol{\hat{\mathbf{x}}}_{i}\}_{1}^{K}\in \mathbb{R} ^{512}$ is aggregated into a single embedding vector $\boldsymbol{\hat{ \mathbf{x}}}$ using a Transformer Encoder.
-As the sequence of augmentations embeddings are unordered, there is no need for positional encoding, and the encoding is derived by adding a fully-learnt \textit{class token} $\in \mathbb{R} ^{512}$ to the encoded series.
-The aggregated representation $\boldsymbol{ \hat{\mathbf{x}}}$ is the Transformer Encoder's output corresponding to the cls token, as in Fig. \ref{fig:encoder}.
-The proposed aggregation scheme is of general applicability and can be applied to any task where the input can be is augmented.
+We propose a novel augmentation and self-attention-based embedding (SAE) to compute an image embedding that is robust to appearance variations, as shown in Fig. \ref{fig:teaser}.
+For that, each input image $\emph{x}$ is augmented $K$ times to create the set of augmented images $\{\emph{x}\boldsymbol{_{i} }\}_{1}^{K}\in\mathbb{R}^{224\times224}$.
+The image augmentations used follow previous work and are detailed in Section \ref{subsec:Implementation Details}.
+We also experimented in learning the augmentations using RandAugment \cite{Randaugment}, but this did not improve the accuracy.
+Each of these image augmentations $\mathbf{x_{k}}\in\{\mathbf{x_{k}}\}_{1}^{K}$ is embedded using a CNN backbone.
+Any CNN can be used, and we evaluated multiple backbones, as detailed in Section \ref{sec:Experiments}, to compare with the contemporary schemes in which they were used.
+The set of embeddings $\mathbf{\{\hat{x} _{i}\}}_{1}^{K}\in\mathbb{R}^{512}$ is aggregated into a single embedding vector $\mathbf{\hat{x}_{i}}$ using a Transformer-Encoder.
+As the sequence of augmentation embeddings are unordered, there is no need for positional encoding, and the encoding is derived by adding a fully learnt \textit{class token} $\in\mathbb{R}^{512}$ to the encoded series.
+The aggregated representation $\mathbf{\hat{x}}$ is the Transformer-Encoder's output corresponding to the cls token.
+Our attention-based augmentation-aggregation method improves image embedding for age estimation, as demonstrated in Section \ref{subsec:dataset} through Tables \ref{table:ablation-aug} and \ref{table:ablation-aug}